Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: Norm-resolvent and energy estimates for the infinite plate

-In terms of the original operator family ${\mathcal A}^\varepsilon$ this yields the estimate
+In terms of the original operator family ${\mathcal A}^\varepsilon,$ this yields the estimate

-\begin{remark} In \cite{Dauge}, for the case of a bounded plate of thickness $h$ and isotropic homogeneous elasticity, the eigenvalues of orders $h^2$ and $1$ are approximated.
-Thus we find that the most interesting estimates above are those for $\gamma=2$, $\delta=1$ and $\gamma=\delta=0.$ The scaling of the horizontal forces is standard for the derivation of stationary and evolution equations for plates, see \cite{ciarlet}. \end{remark}
+\begin{remark} 1.
+For the case of a bounded plate of thickness $h$ which is homogeneous and isotropic, the eigenvalues of orders $h^2$ and $1$ were approximated in \cite{Dauge}.
+We find that among our estimates the most interesting are those for $\gamma=2$, $\delta=1$ and $\gamma=\delta=0.$ (The former is the scaling studied in \cite{ciarlet} and earlier in \cite{Miara}, while the second corresponds to the unscaled forces and unscaled time in the related evolution problem, see also a discussion in \cite{BuzChVZ} and in Section \ref{intro_section} of the present paper.)
+Furthermore, the scaling we adopt for the horizontal forces is standard for the derivation of stationary and evolution equations for plates, see \cite{ciarlet}.
+Our analysis shows that while this scaling does not influence the asymptotic behaviour of spectral projections, it will be important in the study of the evolution equations, which we postpone to a future publication.
+Moreover, it can be seen as natural from the computational point of view.